- What is Herbal Medicine?

 - Cannabinoids and Benefits

 Cannabinoids are the fuel and maintenance molecules the Endocannabinoid System runs on.
 Your body makes them naturally and synthesizes them from food when things are functioning as they should.
-There are dozens of known cannabinoids each offering various benefits.
+There are dozens of known cannabinoids each offering various possible benefits.

 - Full Spectrum refers to an extract made from the whole hemp plant, containing a range of beneficial cannabinoids, flavonoids, terpenes and nutrients, as well as the nationally legal limit of .3% THC.
 This small amount of THC actually makes the CBD more effective in your body.